 Can pharmacists prescribe medicine?

-- Completed a GPhC-accredited course;
+- Complete a GPhC-accredited prescribing course.

-Do i need to see the doctor every time i need a prescription?
+Do I need to see the doctor every time I need a prescription?

-Whom do i turn to for general advice about my health and wellbeing?
+Whom do I turn to for general advice about my health and wellbeing?

 If you have an urgent medical problem, get help from NHS 111 online or by phone.
 They will tell you where to: